epfl-lara/stainless/core/src/sphinx/neon.rst

 *********

-The vast majority of functional programs are written as functions over :ref:`adts` (ADTs), and consequently, Stainless comes with some special support for verifying properties of ADTs.
+The vast majority of functional programs are written as functions over :ref:`ADTs <purescala>`, and consequently, Stainless comes with some special support for verifying properties of ADTs.
 Among other things, Stainless provides an annotation ``@induct``, which can be used to automatically prove postconditions of recursive functions defined on ADTs by way of